 What is the Society's relationship to the Museum?

-The Society for Asian Art is an independent support organization for the Asian Art Museum.
+The Society for Asian Art is an independent nonprofit organization that provides programs on Asian art and culture and supports the Asian Art Museum.
 We are a 501(c)(3) nonprofit organization, incorporated in 1958 by a group of enlightened citizens dedicated to winning Avery Brundage's magnificent art collection for San Francisco.

 Why do Society programs cost extra, after Museum admission?